balderdashy/sails-mongo/README.md

 Visit [Models & ORM](http://sailsjs.com/docs/concepts/models-and-orm) in the docs for more information about using models, datastores, and adapters in your app/microservice.

-## TODO
-- Support multiple protocols.
-Right now, the adapter validates/checks that the protocol is equal to `mongodb`, as described in the (connection string)[https://docs.mongodb.com/manual/reference/connection-string/] MongoDb documentation.
-  Since MongoDB 3.6, the protocol can be `mongodb+srv`, allowing for (DNS Seedlist Connection)[https://docs.mongodb.com/manual/reference/connection-string/#dns-seedlist-connection-format] format.
-  It needs to be added to support MongoDB Atlas.

 ## Compatibility

 This adapter implements the following methods: